 Sauté the onions in the olive oil, adding the garlic and leeks after a few minutes.
 Continue to cook for another 5 minutes or until everything is soft.

 Add the fennel and rice and cook for a few more minutes, letting the rice toast a little.
 Add more EVO, if needed.

-Add the stock, peas, Espelette pepper or paprika flakes and parsley then bring to the boil for 5 minutes or until the vegetables are tender.
+Add the stock, peas, Espelette pepper and parsley then bring to the boil for 5 minutes or until the vegetables are tender.
 Turn down the heat to a simmer and add the spinach, white beans, oregano and basil.

 Spoon in serving bowls and finish with a dollop of pesto and generous shavings of Parmigiano Reggiano.